Jessevdz/OmniOrder/docs/architecture.md

-# OmniOrder Architecture
+# Stelly Architecture

-**OmniOrder** is a white-label, multi-tenant SaaS platform designed for high-scale restaurant order management.
+**Stelly** is a white-label, multi-tenant SaaS platform designed for high-scale restaurant order management.
 It employs a **"Schema-per-Tenant"** database strategy for strict data isolation and a **"Chameleon" frontend architecture** that dynamically adapts branding (colors, fonts, layouts) based on the accessing domain.

 ## 1. High-Level Infrastructure